Shawn-Ng/basic-statistics/R-forecasting.md

 ggsubseriesplot(data_subset)
 ```

-When data are either seasonal or cyclic, the ACF will peak around the seasonal lags or at the average cycle length.
+When data are either seasonal/cyclic, the ACF will peak around the seasonal lags or at the average cycle length.

 ### Ljung-Box test
 ```r